 See the whole history of the Westrich store below...

 In October, 1940 Dee and Mel were married and Dee joined the company.
 Larger quarters were soon needed and the store was moved to 203-205 North Main, the present location of the Westrich Main Store.

 was to get the Kroger Store ready for a permanent furniture sales room.
 Dee and Jack opened this new sales room and named it the Westrich Annex.
 In 1975, the old Capitol Theater was purchased and

 including renovation into many additional showroom areas.
-It stood as the largest location of the business and serves the dual purpose of the Eastside Showroom, as well as, warehouse storage.
+It stood as the largest location of the business and served the dual purpose of the Eastside Showroom, as well as, warehouse storage.

 The appliances and dining room that had remained at the Main Store had been moved the Eastside Showroom to consolidate down to only two locations for their customers.
 For 20 years Jack had a vision of

-what the warehouse location would become.
+what the original "warehouse" location would become.
 In the fall of 2005, that vision came to life.
 A total of seven spacious showrooms, 65 thousand square feet full of displayed furniture, appliances and

 *Material for this article taken from the March 25th 1987 issue of the Delphos Herald

 Meet Our Staff